Ssobol7/Debian-Guide-Server-Workstation/Workstation/security/fail2ban_setup.md

 sudo journalctl -u fail2ban
 ```

-### Important Notes:
+> Notes:

 - Ensure that the `/var/log/auth.log` file exists and is being used to track SSH login attempts.
+`$ cat /var/log/auth.log`

-- Ensure that port 22 for SSH is allowed in your `nftables` configuration, as was set up in previous steps.
+- Make sure that SSH port 22 is enabled in your "nftables" configuration

-Now, your server will be protected with `Fail2Ban`, which will automatically block IP addresses after several failed login attempts, using `nftables` to block traffic.
+---